ajduberstein/gis_tutorial/README.md

 obviously distant shapes–don’t check if points in NY belong in CA.

 **Scale**.
 You can very easily get about 120 million points indexed on a standard MacBook Pro running PostGIS-- I’m sure you can comfortably get many more on a 2xlarge EC2.
-Running these analyses locally means that you don’t have to ask a DBA for permission to make table changes.
+(As an added bonus, running these analyses locally means that you don’t have to ask a DBA for permission to make table changes.)

 **Postgres ecosystem**.
-Postgres is a quite good analytics database–date-time conversions, string aggregation, UDAFs, UDFs.
+Postgres is a quite good analytics database, having a rich syntax for date-time handling, analytic functions, custom types, and UDFs, amongst other features.

 **Living documentation**.
 Since the GIS community has hardly migrated away from PostGIS, you have the benefit of 10+ years of StackOverflow Q+A’s.